How to generate a WebAPI client for your ASP.NET Core 8.0 WebAPI: A Step-by-Step Guide with Swashbuckle and NSwag

 </PropertyGroup>This code tells the compiler to generate an XML documentation file and to suppress the warning 1591, which is the warning for missing XML comments (

-CS1591: Missing XML comment for publicly visible type or member
+CS1591: Missing XML comment for publicly visible type or member).Then, add the following code to the

 2var xmlFilename = $"{Assembly.GetExecutingAssembly().GetName().Name}.xml";